Texas A&M University School of Architecture

-Texas A&M School of Architecture is a school of Texas A&M University at College Station.
+Texas A&M University College of Architecture is the architecture college of Texas A&M University.

-With over 2,000 students, the school is one of the largest architectural schools in the nation.
+With over 2,900 students, the college is one of the largest architectural colleges in the nation.
 Established in 1905, Texas A&M's architecture program is the oldest in Texas.
 The program became a formal college at Texas A&M in 1969.
-In 2022, the university changed the designation to school.

 Departments

-The school's three departments — architecture, construction science, and landscape architecture and urban planning — together offer 15 degree programs, including undergraduate programs, master's degree programs, and three Ph.D. programs.
+The college's three departments — architecture, construction science, and landscape architecture and urban planning — together offer 15 degree programs, including undergraduate programs, master's degree programs, and three Ph.D. programs.